 At SMA Marketing, we are always looking for ways to refine our processes to produce the best quality content marketing services for our clients in the most efficient way possible.

-We are currently in the process of building an in-house writing team to serve our clients’ content needs.
-It’s been a very rewarding endeavor, carried out by our exceptional Content Manager, Beth Walker.
-We’re hiring talented writers that we work with directly to produce first-rate content that connects with our clients’ target audience.
+We are currently in the process of building an in-house writing team to serve our clients' content needs.
+It's been a very rewarding endeavor, carried out by our exceptional Content Strategist, Beth Walker.
+We're hiring talented writers that we work with directly to produce high-quality content that connects with our clients' target audience.

-When you’re building a content team, there will be members with varying degrees of expertise in blog content optimization.
-It’s to be expected – not everyone has had the same training in SEO best practices.
+When you're building a content team, there will be members with varying degrees of expertise in blog content optimization.
+It's to be expected – not everyone has had the same training in SEO (search engine optimization) best practices.

-It quickly became apparent that some training was needed to ensure everyone was following the same guidelines for on-page SEO optimization of blog content.
+We've learned that content creation isn't always natural.
+We don't write the same way we speak.
+To ensure content quality aligns with an SEO content strategy, we've developed a few simple training techniques to ensure everyone was following the same guidelines for on-page SEO optimization of blog content.
 Along with providing our writers with our Blog SEO Checklist document, we determined that a template they could use for each article would guide them through the blog SEO optimization process.

 If you’re in search of an easy SEO checklist to follow when writing your blog posts, look no further.
 You’ll find access to your free copy of the template below.